Electrician with a wide range of responsibilities, which can include:

 - Estimating project costs based on designs provided by architects or engineers

-Education: Most electrical contractors are required to have a high school diploma or GED.
+Education: Must have a high school diploma or GED.
 However, some employers prefer to hire candidates who have an associate’s or bachelor’s degree in electrical engineering or a related field.

-Problem-solving skills: Electrical contractors often encounter challenges when completing a project.
+Problem-solving skills: Electrician often encounter challenges when completing a project.
 Having strong problem-solving skills can help you find solutions to unexpected issues.
 For example, if a project requires a certain type of wire that isn’t available, you can use your problem-solving skills to find an alternative.

-Time management skills: Electrical contractors often have to meet deadlines for completing projects.
+Time management skills: Electrician must be able to meet deadlines for completing projects.
 Having good time management skills can help you meet your project deadlines and ensure you complete the project to the client’s satisfaction.
-You can also use time management skills to ensure you complete all the necessary steps to complete a project, such as ordering materials and making sure you have the right number of workers on the job.
+You can also use time management skills to ensure you complete all the necessary steps to complete a project.

-Project management skills: Electrical contractors often work with other contractors and construction managers to complete a project.
-Having strong project management skills can help you be a successful electrical contractor by ensuring that the project is completed on time and within budget.
+Project management skills: Electrician often work with other and in cases work along with contractors and construction managers to complete a project.
+Having strong project management skills can help you be a successful electrician by ensuring that the project is completed in a timely manner.

 Aligned Employment Resources, LLC dba Aligned Government Services is an Equal Opportunity Employer: disability/veteran/military spouse